wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 You can clear activation data anytime from the Keychain.
 The benefit of this method is that it does not require help from the server, and the user does not have to be logged in.
 The issue with this removal method is simple: The activation still remains active on the server-side.
 This, however, does not have to be an issue in your case.

-To remove only data related to PowerAuth SDK for iOS, use the `PA2Keychain` class:
+To remove only data related to PowerAuth SDK for iOS, use the `PowerAuthKeychain` class:

 ```swift
 PowerAuthSDK.sharedInstance().removeActivationLocal()